spacelift-io/user-documentation/docs/integrations/cloud-providers/azure.md

 ## About the integration

-Spacelift provides support for managing Azure resources via the Terraform [Azure Provider](https://registry.terraform.io/providers/hashicorp/azurerm/latest/docs).
+Spacelift provides support for managing Azure resources via the Terraform [Azure Provider](https://registry.terraform.io/providers/hashicorp/azurerm/latest/docs){: rel="nofollow"}.
 The documentation for the Azure Provider outlines the different authentication methods it supports, and it should always be considered the ultimate source of truth.

 This page explains how to configure the following authentication methods in Spacelift: